 Long-Range Planning

-As Noah was finishing up his English assignment this morning, he blurted out (in typical Noah fashion), "When I am an adult, I will have a baby."
+As Monkey was finishing up his English assignment this morning, he blurted out (in typical Monkey fashion), “When I am an adult, I will have a baby.”

 “Yes, God designed women to carry the babies,” I clarified.